Mathematics: Biology and chemistry

-Medicine uses statistical hypothesis testing, run on data from clinical trials, to determine whether a new treatment works.
+Statistical hypothesis testing, is run on data from clinical trials to determine whether a new treatment works.
 Since the start of the 20th century, chemistry has used computing to model molecules in three dimensions.
-It turns out that the form of macromolecules in biology is variable and determines the action.
-Such modeling uses Euclidean geometry; neighboring atoms form a polyhedron whose distances and angles are fixed by the laws of interaction.

 Earth sciences

 Structural geology and climatology use probabilistic models to predict the risk of natural catastrophes.
 Similarly, meteorology, oceanography, and planetology also use mathematics due to their heavy use of models.

 Social sciences

-Areas of mathematics used in the social sciences include probability/statistics and differential equations (stochastic or deterministic).
-These areas used in fields such as sociology, psychology, economics, finance, and linguistics.
+Areas of mathematics used in the social sciences include probability/statistics and differential equations.
+These are used in linguistics, economics, sociology, and psychology.

-The fundamental postulate of mathematical economics is that of the rational individual actor – Homo economicus (lit. 'economic man').
-In this model, each individual aims solely to accumulate as much profit as possible, and always makes optimal choices using perfect information.
+Often the fundamental postulate of mathematical economics is that of the rational individual actor – Homo economicus (lit. 'economic man').
+In this model, the individual seeks to maximize their self-interest, and always makes optimal choices using perfect information.
 This atomistic view of economics allows it to relatively easily mathematize its thinking, because individual calculations are transposed into mathematical calculations.
-Such mathematical modeling allows one to probe economic mechanisms which would be very difficult to discover by a "literary" analysis.
-For example, explanations of economic cycles are not trivial.
-Without mathematical modeling, it is hard to go beyond simple statistical observations or unproven speculation.

-However, many people have rejected or criticized the concept of Homo economicus.
-Economists note that real people usually have limited information and often make poor choices.
-Also, as shown in laboratory experiments, people care about fairness and sometimes altruism, not just personal gain.
-According to critics, mathematization is a veneer that allows for the material's scientific valorization.
+Such mathematical modeling allows one to probe economic mechanisms.
+Some reject or criticise the concept of Homo economicus.
+Economists note that real people have limited information, make poor choices, and care about fairness and altruism, not just personal gain.

+Without mathematical modeling, it is hard to go beyond statistical observations or untestable speculation.
+Mathematical modeling allows economists to create structured frameworks to test hypotheses and analyze complex interactions.
+Models provide clarity and precision, enabling the translation of theoretical concepts into quantifiable predictions that can be tested against real-world data.